-ADA053.
-Histoire de la danse, Danse de l'histoire/History of Dance, Dance of History (Also FRN 421, MLT 211) (Not offered 2009-2010).
+ADA-053.
+Histoire de la danse, Danse de l'histoire/History of Dance, Dance of History (Also FRN-421, MLT-211) (Not offered 2010-2011).
 Examination of Western European dance and dance texts as revelatory of broader historical and cultural patterns, with special analyses of dance as a key tool of nation-building (as with the court of Louis XIV) and/or a central medium of artistic creation (as in 1920s Paris), Primary focus on France as creator, user, and potential abuser of dance's power, but some attention given other European models (Berlin, St. Petersburg, London).
 Readings from theoreticians, historians, and dance litterateurs (Moliere, Gautier, Cocteau).
-GenEd: Eu-CS

-ADA140.
-American Musical Theater and Dance (Identical to ATH140) (Fall; Moutillet).
+ADA-140.
+American Musical Theater and Dance (Also ATH-140) (Fall; Moutillet).
 This course is an introduction to the American Musical from Vaudeville and Minstrel Shows to today's contemporary Broadway shows.
 Through lectures, video viewing and workshops students will learn an historical background focusing on the work of lyricists, composers, choreographers, directors and producers.
 This unique American entertainment art form reflects American diversity and culture, changing times, values and trends.
 No prerequisite.
-Gen.Ed:Am-C

-ADA150.
-Staging Exploration in Theater and Dance (Identical to ATH 150) (Winter; Batson, Moutillet).
+ADA-150.
+Staging Exploration in Theater and Dance (Also ATH-150) (Not Offered 2010-2011).
 This course is based on the close examination of a particular period of theme of multi-disciplinary artistic production that will offer students an immersion into important developments in per formative expressions.
 This course explores dynamic movements in the artistic avant-garde, its historical background, and its principal creators in theater, dance and associated performing arts, through discussions, lectures, studio work, and collaborative creation.
-The resulting collaboration will be produced and performed at Yulman Theatre.
+The resulting collaboration will be produced and performed at Yulman Theater.
 No prerequisite.

-ADA295H.
-Dance Honors Project 1 ADA296H.
-Dance Honors Project 2
+ADA-295H.
+Dance Honors Independent Project 1 ADA-296H.
+Dance Honors Independent Project 2

-ADA490-493.
+ADA-490-493.
 Dance Project 1, 2, 3 & 4.
 As an Independent Study, students can elect to pursue a specific area of interest.
 Subjects might include dance styles, a choreographer or dancer's life and achievements, a dance craze as well as a specific dance technique.
 Students can also research the creation of workshops, dance classes or new dance techniques for engagement on campus or for outside venues.
 Students will present their research through a public lecture/demonstration.
-Prerequisite consists of one history course ADA052-Dance in America, ADA053-Danse de l'Histoire, or ADA140-Musical Theater and Dance.
+Prerequisite consists of one history course, ADA-052 Dance in America, ADA-053 Danse de l'Histoire, or ADA-140 Musical Theater and Dance.

 Other Dance Projects will allow students to develop their own dance style, create a dance piece or restage the work of a famous choreographer.
 The student will act as Artistic Director, overseeing the creation and being responsible for collaborators such as musicians, actors, dancers, sculptors or any other inter-disciplinary artists.
-Prerequisite, ADA050-Dance Experience.
+Prerequisite, ADA-050-Dance Experience.